Did the Church Fathers Speak Gobbledygook?

 Planning a nice opening ceremony was a BIG challenge for the Reunion organizers!
 God had allowed everyone to attend in spite of the fact that they were all dead but there had never been an event like this before.
 There were no clear guidelines to follow.
 No one even knew whether the attendees had been granted a temporary pass out of heaven or hell or some other place that God had prepared especially for theologians!
+That was hard to judge because the church fathers spoke so much gobbledygook that it was hard to tell what they were really saying!
 More than a few Church Fathers were dismayed to see their opponents had somehow avoided the flames of hell.
 The question on everyone’s mind was “What good are all our excommunications and anathemas if they don’t work and God is merciful anyway?”
 It was no surprise that planning the Opening Ceremony was a bit complicated.

 Seating assignments were carefully selected to help avoid awkward encounters but feelings still ran strong and confrontations were inevitable.
 It was hoped that an orderly atmosphere would prevail but it soon became clear that the All Stars Reunion would look a lot like the chaotic and often violent Church Councils that dotted church history.
-At least this time there was no real worry that anyone would get killed since everyone was already dead!
+One Council even came to be called the Gangster Council after one of its prominent Bishops was viciously beaten and subsequently died!
+At least in Las Vegas there was no real worry that anyone would get killed since everyone was already dead!

-When everyone was seated the lyrics of “Hail Hail the Gang’s All Here!” appeared on the giant screen and the audience sang it heartily.
+When all the participants were seated the lyrics of “Hail Hail the Gang’s All Here!” appeared on the giant screen and the audience sang it heartily.